At first glance, you'll probably think this post is about fashion. it is. It is also about the power our young people have to make change.

 And they are rebelling now.

 Death, whether during wars, opioid epidemics, or in a class room in Florida, has a way of changing our perspectives.
 Working with the Gandhi King Peace Coalition taught me there are choices other than violence.
 Too many adults have accepted it as the only answer.
 I applaud the young people who are currently circumventing the system, not being manipulated by funds from the NRA or the fear of not being reelected.
 Those collectively solving problems, instead of escaping and rebelling, will be our leaders of tomorrow.
 It's a comfort to know they are stepping forward.

 As far as fashion, currently most rebellion and social commentary are displayed on T shirts.
 I'm hoping to see creative designers move beyond cotton crew neck shirts with words.
 It will be interesting to see what comes next.

-As you view these photographs, keep in mind that most garments were made at home and the execution took hours.
+As you view these photographs of fashion from the 1920s, keep in mind that most garments were made at home and the execution took hours.
 The intricacy and detail reflects the exquisite talent of their creators.
 Instant gratification has replaced the value of investing time and talent in heirloom quality projects.
 Being able to view these treasures is a gift.

 See the exhibit if you can.
 Gallery information is below.

 Erin Lehman, Director of the Department of Art and Design Gallery

 The exhibit will be on display until March 17, 2018

 Gallery Hours are Tuesday - Saturday, 11 a.m. - 8 p.m.